DecisionToolkit/dsntk-logo/README.md

 ## Overview

-Generates **DSNTK** logo in SVG format, similar like the one shown below:
+Generates a **DSNTK** logo in SVG format, similar to the one shown below:

 ![dsntk-logo](./dsntk-logo.svg)